jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-08-list-your-item.markdown

 {% endhighlight %}

 **Congratulations!** You have just list your first item!
 You can access the Item’s VIP throw the permalink attribute.

+If you have some questions regarding how to get your access token to list items, please refer to the [getting started](/getting-started) tutorial.

+## Further considerations{#further-consideration}

+In MELI you can list different type of items which can be grouped in the following categories:

+*Products
+*Vehicles
+*Real state
+*Services

+As you may suppose, each type of item has it's own attributes and restrictions when listing them.
+Please refer to the [API Appendinx](/guide-appendix) for more information about how to obtain and use these attributes.

+If you still have some questions, [Here](/real-state-list-item) you can see an example on how to list real state items in MELI.